-When a gunman killed 17 people on Valentine's Day at Majory Stoneman Douglas High School in Parkland, the first response of many of their classmates was not to grieve in silence, but to speak out.
+When a gunman killed 17 people on Valentine's Day at Marjory Stoneman Douglas High School in Parkland, many of their classmates didn't grieve in silence, they spoke out.

 “This is a tipping point.
 Not only as far as guns are concerned, but in terms of how people make a case to the government to change things,” said John Zogby, founder of Zogby Poll.
 “If the government isn’t prepared to change things, I think you’re going to see young people not only continue to organize, but also march, and ultimately go to vote.”

 Zogby’s comment came Friday at the St. Petersburg Conference on World Affairs during a discussion titled “Breaking news: We interrupt this conference to bring you the latest...”

 Millennials have experienced both privileges and challenges while coming of age.
 They were born into a world reshaped by the 1999 attack at Columbine High School in Colorado, grew up practicing active shooter drills and crowded together through lockdowns.

 Zogby said that young people hope that out of this most recent tragedy, they can push elected officials in a way that will lead to some form of gun control legislation nationwide.
 Otherwise, it will serve as a litmus test for candidates during the 2018 midterm elections, and possibly beyond.